Top five best radios for 2019

 By Oliver Trebilcock

-From portable radios to bedside alarm clock radios, we round up the best DAB and internet devices for 2018, with models to suit every budget.
+From portable radios to bedside alarm clock radios, we round up the best DAB, FM and internet radios on the market, with models to suit every budget.

 A digital radio can be a great way to catch up with the news, listen to music or find out the latest drama in your favourite radio soap.
 But it’s imperative to make sure that any new purchase is not only easy to use, but also sounds great, too.